History of the

 SCOME was one of IFMSAs first standing committees from the beginning of its foundation in 1951.
 It acts as a discussion forum for students interested in the different aspects of medical education in the hope of pursuing and achieving its aim.
-Today, SCOME works mainly on medical education capacity building.
+Today, SCOME works mainly in medical education capacity building.

-Medical students attain an optimal professional and personal development to reach their full potential as future doctors for better health care worldwide.
+Medical students attain an optimal professional and personal development to reach their full potential as future doctors for better healthcare worldwide.

 Our mission is to be the frame in which medical students worldwide contribute to the development of medical education.
 Students convene in SCOME to share and learn about medical education in order to improve it as well as benefit the most from it on a personal and professional basis.